 Can I cover a subcontractor on my company's workers comp insurance?

-Opinions expressed by Entrepreneur contributors are their own.Most well-prepared contracts/agreements made by companies with contract workers include a requirement that the contractor carry sufficient insurance to cover him/herself and all of their subcontractors (if any are involved) to relieve the company from this obligation.
+I'm planning to hire temporary help on a 1099 subcontractor basis.Most well-prepared contracts/agreements made by companies with contract workers include a requirement that the contractor carry sufficient insurance to cover him/herself and all of their subcontractors (if any are involved) to relieve the company from this obligation.